sanghita211/pypetana/s-petana/README.md

 ## Stage 0

-Download raw data from Tufts Box with the following structure:
+Download raw data with the following structure:

 XXYYZZ/
 ├── 1.zip